 Formed in 1993 by the Maastricht Treaty, the European Union is one of the most powerful economic and regional unions in the world.
-It has 28 member states, the latest one being Croatia, which joined the EU on the first of July 2013.
-It has many institutions from all over the gubernatorial spectrum, like the European Parliament, European Court of Justice, and the European Commission.
+It has 28 member states and many institutions from all over the gubernatorial spectrum, like the European Parliament, European Court of Justice, and the European Commission.
 The European Union’s goal is to expand as much as possible, until one day it hopefully includes every European state, while promoting strong economic and political relations between its countries.
-Its mandate is to pool together the sovereignty of its members, most of which were once global superpowers that have now individually diminished, and create a powerful European state that has a say in the goings-on of the highest echelons of international politics and diplomacy.
-The EU votes by consensus, meaning that a directive (resolution) will fail if even one member-state votes against it.
+Its mandate is to pool together the sovereignty of its members, most of which were once global superpowers that have now individually diminished, and create a powerful European confederation with a say in the goings-on of the highest echelons of international politics and diplomacy.

-This committee is designed for both beginners and experienced delegates alike.
+This committee is specifically designed for intermediate and experienced delegates.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 7, 2018, at 23:59.
-More information about position papers will be found on page 3 of each Background Guide.
+However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 13, 2019, at 23:59 PST.
+More information about position papers can be found on page 3 of the Background Guide.